-Are you in?
-Sign up below and I’ll send prayer prompts and scriptures I’m working through during the month of August.
+I’ll send prayer prompts and scriptures I’m working through for the month.
 I’ll send encouragements and reminders, because that is what friends do.
 But really, this all you.
 This is a commitment you are making to do this school year different.
-This is a commitment to put first things first and spend the next 31 days praying for your people.
+This is a commitment to put first things first and spend the next 30 days praying for your people.
 I hope you’ll join me!

 If you are as eager as I am to get started then head over and listen to this podcast by Heidi St. John.
 I promise you’ll be encouraged.
 And if you want a little more homework read through 1 Samuel chapters 1-3.
 Read about a mom who pleads her case with God, a mom who offer a blessing over her child, a child who learn to listen for God – so much good stuff.
 And it all began with a prayer.

-Watch your e-mail the morning of August 1st and we’ll dive into this together!
+Watch your e-mail and we’ll dive into this together!